jdasfd/withncbi_note/note/Pseudomonas.md

 echo $COUNT
 #12
 # $COUNT is the variable used for loop control
+# it is also a proxy of all strains with protein families detected
+# so the $COUNT equals to 12 also represents all strains with pro_families
 # it equals to the pseudomonas RefSeq strains number

 # families in all strains